 Your artist may have dressed your tattoo for your return home.
 Leave the bandage on for about an hour; remove it when you get home.
 It is normal for your tattoo to be bleeding some, slightly swollen and tender.
-After washing your hands; remove the dressing and wash your tattoo with warm water and unscented antibacterial/antimicrobial soap and rinse it well (bar soap will breed bacteria if left in the open, do not use a washcloth or any other abrasive materials; use only the pads of your fingers).
+After washing your hands, remove the dressing and wash your tattoo with warm water and unscented antibacterial/antimicrobial soap.
+Rinse it well (bar soap will breed bacteria if left in the open.
+Do not use a washcloth or any other abrasive materials; use only the pads of your fingers).
 Gently pat it dry with a clean towel.
-With a clean hand, apply a thin layer of ointment-the tattoo should remain moist but not smothered (wipe away excess with a paper towel).
+With a clean hand, apply a thin layer of ointment – the tattoo should remain moist but not smothered (wipe away excess with a paper towel).

 In the coming days:

 It is normal to remain tender and swollen for several days.
 Weeping is also normal for the first few days (this may stain clothing).
-Reapply ointment every three hours for the next few days or until the tattoo begins to flake or peel.
-Wash and medicate your tattoo in the same fashion as stated above 2-3 times daily (shower normally washing your tattoo last).
-After several days the tattoo may begin to flake and peel, avoid picking any flaking skin from the tattoo and let it shed naturally, picking/peeling the tattoo could result in scabbing and loss of ink.
+Re-apply ointment every three hours for the next few days or until the tattoo begins to flake or peel.
+Wash and medicate your tattoo as stated above 2-3 times daily (shower normally washing your tattoo last).
+After several days, the tattoo may begin to flake and peel.
+Avoid picking any flaking skin from the tattoo and let it shed naturally, as picking/peeling the tattoo could result in scabbing and loss of ink.
 Once the peeling stage begins you can switch to using a mild lotion (avoid scented, perfumed lotions) in lieu of the ointment to keep the tattoo moist.
 Continue to wash the tattoo regularly.
-Avoid sunbathing or tanning as well as soaking in a tub, pool, jacuzzi, pond, river, etc. for three weeks.
+Avoid sunbathing or tanning as well as soaking in a tub, pool, jacuzzi, river, etc. for three weeks.